Smart City Project: The City of Antwerp

 “They often process data in their own specific way.
 A producer of smart cameras can utilize a unique protocol so these cameras cannot communicate with smart traffic lights of another producer.
 One producer can also use a totally different data format than another producer.
 That’s why we translate all data automatically to the uniform European format.
 We also offer this data through European standard interfaces”.

 On top of that, the data is made available for the public.
-Companies can use this data to offer their newest application to all sorts of companies in Europe.
+Each data stream is accessed through one or more Application Programming Interfaces (APIs), through which you make that data accessible.
+Data marketplaces publish these APIs so that data consumers can access, use and combine this real-time data with other data API’s or their own data.
+Companies can for instance use this data to offer their newest application to all sorts of businesses in Europe.
 For smaller companies this is a commercially very interesting possibility.
+The GIP thus provides benefits to the city, its residents and visitors, businesses and research centers.
 The city of Antwerp launches a strong start for further groundbreaking innovation in their city.

 “Imagine a start-up having a great idea to develop a smart application.
 They then can effectively use the data from other smart city applications in Antwerp”, explains De Tant.

 In 2016 Digipolis challenged the market to help develop a smart city architecture for the city of Antwerp.
 Sirus won the challenge and immediately talked strategy with Antwerp to develop the new IT-architecture.
 This architecture was tested during different meet-ups with the digital community of Antwerp.
-New smart applications were bought and the GIP was expanded.
+New smart applications were bought and the GIP was expanded

 “At the end of October, we went live with the platform.
 We are very satisfied with the way things are developing right now.
 The citizens of Antwerp are impressed by the speed with which new data streams can join the platform.
 It’s only a matter of two to five days”, concludes a satisfied Gert De Tant.